gleb-shnshn/CDEC/README.md

 Dataset prepearation
 -------------
-To use your own databases, you need to change the corresponding paths in './loaders/generate_cache.py' and './loaders/aec_loader.py'
+To use your own databases, you need to pass it as an argument

 Expected structure:
 ```
+- dataset_path
-- dataset_dir
+    - aec
         - real
             - lpb
             - mic
         - synthetic
             - lpb
             - mic
         - hard
             - lpb
             - mic
         - test
             - lpb
             - mic
         - test_blind
             - lpb
             - mic
+    - noise
+    - doubletalk

 ```